 Other scents include basil, garlic, rosemary, neem, marigold, etc. It is also important to note that insect repellents use different scents to conceal your body scent.

-You can prepare your natural repellent at home by using the available essential oils and other ingredients.
-The following are some of the naturally produced repellents that you can make on your own.
+You can prepare a natural repellent at home to help keep bugs away by using the available essential oils and other ingredients that may already be around your home.
+The following are some of the naturally produced repellents that you can DIY your own, and you'll definitely want to share with everyone!

-Add an equal amount of vodka and witch hazel.
-Now add a double quantity of water to this mixture and add up to 100 drops of any available essential oil.
-Pour the liquid to a spray container, and your repellent is ready to use.
+First start with equal amounts of vodka and witch hazel, then add a double quantity of water to this mixture.
+Finally add 10 to 15 drops of essential oils (such as lavender, tea tree, and citronella) for every ounce of the mixture.
+Pour the liquid to a spray bottle, shake thoroughly, and your DIY bug spray is ready to use!

 For making mosquito repellent ointment, you have to melt down beeswax and coconut oil.
 Stir the mixture well and let it cool.